alephium/voting-tutorial/docs/Voting Application on Alephium.md

 6. `POST /transactions/submit` Submits the signed transaction to the network

 The process to execute a `TxScript` is similar except that we'll query endpoints `POST /contracts/compile-script` and `POST /contracts/build-script` to compile and build the transaction.

+*Note: A proper web extension like MetaMask is planned on the Alephium development roadmap.
+It will provide all the functionalities of the `/wallets` endpoints and will remove the need of having a local node running for dApps*

 Below are the methods of the class `Client` in `src/util/client.tsx` that can query these endpoints.